akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 26 - The King’s fleet at the coast
+## Chapter 26 ⬩ The King’s fleet at the coast

 The King’s departure was not a single moment of waving silk, but a week‑long evacuation of the soul of the court.
 To Beatrice, it felt as though the very air was being sucked out of Westminster, leaving behind a vacuum of anxious women and distracted men.

 For days, the courtyards were a chaos of iron‑shod hooves and the rhythmic *thud‑clack* of heavy supply wains being loaded with silver plate, tapestries, and armour.
 Henry moved with a sudden, sharp gravity, surrounded by a phalanx of mail‑clad knights whose presence made the stone corridors feel narrow and dangerous.

-The King was like a sun around which everything orbited; as he moved toward the coast, the court’s mood changed.
+The King was like a sun around which everything orbited; as he moved towards the coast, the court’s mood changed.

 Beatrice watched from the high gallery, but she felt miles away.
 The social distance was a physical weight.
 She had not thought she would miss the noise, but she did.
 Silence, she learned, was not peace.
 It was waiting.